Do you like movies about Gladiators?

 Sometimes I get discouraged about losing weight.
 Since it happens gradually and I see myself in the mirror every single day, I don’t tend to notice the change.
 So for shits and giggles…well…and motivation…I look at old pictures of myself.

 I’m down over a 100 pounds from my heaviest.
 When I lost weight the last time (I’ve bounced back and forth quite a lot over the last few years.
-I’ll probably die like Luther Vandross or James Coco if I do that again) I’d reward myself with buying smaller clothes.
-I’m now able to fit into the smallest things in my closet again.
-I’m pretty happy about that.
-A lot of times people will reward their weight loss achievements with some junk food.
-I never understood that.
+I’ll probably die like Luther Vandross or James Coco if I do that again) I’d reward myself with buying smaller Read the rest of this entry

 Thank you again to everyone who came out to the Comedy Castle this past weekend for my CD release party….and thank you especially to those of you who supported this new album in advance through my Kickstarter!

 Now is the chance for everyone else to get their hands on my third album “nowadays.“.
 I’m really proud of this one.
 While it’s the dirtiest thing I’ve ever put out there, it’s also the most personal.
-The CD opens with a little skit that kind of harkens back to the old comedy specials from the 80s and 90s.
-It’s silly.
+The CD opens with a little skit that kind of harkens back to the old Read the rest of this entry